The Complete Guide to Beating Plantar Fasciitis and Foot Pain with Arch Support Insoles

 What are the main causes and risk factors?

-• Poor footwear lacking support or cushioning
+• Footwear that lacks proper support or cushioning

-• Tight calf muscles or Achilles tendons
+• Tight calf muscles or a shortened Achilles tendon

 What symptoms should you look for?

-• Sharp, stabbing pain under the heel (especially with first steps in the morning)
+• Sharp, stabbing pain under the heel, especially with first steps in the morning

 How does plantar fasciitis affect daily life?

-Treating Plantar Fasciitis: What Really Works?
+Treating Plantar Fasciitis: What Really Works

 How is plantar fasciitis usually diagnosed?